Making Room for Children

 This is why it’s important to make room for the children tugging on our shirts and hanging on our legs even—especially—if they aren’t living in our homes.
 The parent-child relationship is one of the most prevalent themes in Scripture.
 Shouldn’t it be one of the most prevalent themes in our lives?
 We should care for these little ones Jesus loves so dearly.
 Even when it means getting messy.
 Even when it means waking up in the middle of the night.
 Even when it means being upside down in a cornfield.

 Isn’t that what He does for us?
 God knew us when we were formless (Psalm 139:16).
-He prepared praise from our mouths (Matthew 21:16).
+He prepared praise from our mouths as infants (Matthew 21:16).
 He asks us simply to come to Him (Matthew 19:14).
 May we do the same for others, especially when they are small, for they are not small to Him.
 Amen.